 We need your donations to send our Super Hero scientists to the North Atlantic with specialised equipment and divers to assess the effect of underwater acoustic masking, to document it and to change the established methods used in shipping and oil & gas industries.
 The sooner we act, the more whales we can save!

-Captain Megonn’s expedition is taking place in September to the area around Madeira and down to the Savage Archipelago.
+Captain Megonn’s expedition is taking place to the area around Madeira and down to the Savage Archipelago.